-71 In some instances, reselling carriers are themselves selling the underlying service to another (non-contributing) reseller, which then sells the same service to another (non-contributing) reseller, and so on until the service is ultimately sold to an entity that is a contributing "reseller."
+75 In some instances, reselling carriers are themselves selling the underlying service to another (non-contributing) reseller, which then sells the same service to another (non-contributing) reseller, and so on until the service is ultimately sold to an entity that is a contributing "reseller."
 In these instances, an underlying carrier also may include as carrier's carrier revenue any revenues received from service ultimately provided to entities that meet the definition of "reseller" for purposes of the FCC Form 499-A.

-- (d) and (e) if and only if there were no interstate or international revenues for the line for the reporting period. - A reporting entity may not submit a good-faith estimate lower than one percent unless the correct figure should be \$0. - o Good-faith estimates must be based on information that is current for the filing period. - o Information supporting good-faith estimates must be made available to either the FCC or to the administrators upon request.
+- o In such cases, the filer should determine the good-faith estimates of the interstate and the international. revenues.
+Enter the interstate amount in column (d) and the international amount in column (e).
+Enter zero dollars in columns (d) and (e) if and only if there were no interstate or international revenues for the line for the reporting period. - A reporting entity may not submit a good-faith estimate lower than one percent unless the correct figure should be \$0. - o Good-faith estimates must be based on information that is current for the filing period. - o Information supporting good-faith estimates must be made available to either the FCC or to the administrators upon request.